Glasgow, Paisley and Johnstone Canal: Construction

-The Company of the proprietors of the Glasgow, Paisley and Ardrossan canal was incorporated by an Act of Parliament which received Royal assent from George III on 20 June 1806.
+The Company of the Proprietors of the Glasgow, Paisley and Ardrossan Canal was incorporated by an act of Parliament, the Glasgow, Paisley and Ardrossan Canal Act 1806 (46 Geo.
+3. c. lxxv) which received royal assent on 20 June.
 This bill allowed for funding to be raised by the sale of two thousand eight hundred shares of £50 each, a total of £140,000, of which the proprietors, the Earl of Eglinton, Lord Montgomerie and Lady Jane Montgomerie subscribed £30,000.

 Construction began in 1807 and the first boat, the passenger boat, The Countess of Eglinton, was launched on 31 October 1810.
 The passenger service initially only ran between Paisley and Johnstone.
 The full length to Glasgow's Port Eglinton was complete sometime in 1811.
 The original plans to extend the canal to Ardrossan were soon suspended.
 The costs of completing the first 11 mi contour canal had consumed all the available funds – the initial estimates having been grossly understated.
 Further estimates indicated that £300,000 additional funding would need to be secured to complete the project.
 Hugh Montgomerie, 12th Earl of Eglinton, had already spent £100,000 on a separate project to build a sea harbour at Ardrossan, at the proposed terminus of the canal.
-The Harbour project would eventually be competed by his grandson, the 13th Earl, for a total cost of £200,000.
+The harbour project would eventually be competed by his grandson, the 13th Earl, for a total cost of £200,000.
 Attempts were made to raise extra funds but other major investors, such as William Houston, were reluctant to invest as the canal already linked his own coal and iron mines, around Johnstone, to Glasgow and Paisley.